Awnicholls/streamer-bot-commands/README.md

   - `inputSeconds` (number) - How long to hold the key in seconds
 - **RandomEmote.cs** - Presses a random number key (0-9) followed by Enter to trigger random emotes

+- **InfiniteRoll** - Does w and space for 20 s, annoying atm as it doesn't stop/have a short circuit, need to look into how to stop it mid function.

 ## StreamerBot Setup

 ### For functions requiring inputs: